369gtech/Disclaimer/README.md

 Past performance of the website, game, app’s, blockchain does not guarantee future performance of any issues like bugs, hacking or whatever may affect our game.
 We ask for patients until the developers can fix the problem.

-Where human and Errors and Omissions might happen, if you see any issues please advise monoGames at our <a href="https://discord.gg/5V4Y7y2gwV">discord</a>.
+Where human errors and omissions might happen, if you see any issues please advise monoGames at our <a href="https://discord.gg/5V4Y7y2gwV">discord</a>.
 We will treat this like a bounty and reward any one that finds any errors and omissions that occur.

 This is an open source game with a MIT license at github, fair use does apply.